eebasso/WarpX/Docs/source/theory/picsar_theory.rst

 .. math:: \Delta t\leq \frac{2}{\pi}\left(\frac{1}{\Delta x^{2}}+\frac{1}{\Delta y^{2}}+\frac{1}{\Delta x^{2}}\right)^{-1/2}.

 The PSATD and PSTD formulations that were just given apply to the field components located at the nodes of the grid.
-As noted in (Ohmura and Okamura 2010), they can also be easily recast on a staggered Yee grid by multiplication of the field components by the appropriate phase factors to shift them from the collocated to the staggered locations.
+As noted in :cite:t:`Ohmurapiers2010`, they can also be easily recast on a staggered Yee grid by multiplication of the field components by the appropriate phase factors to shift them from the collocated to the staggered locations.
 The choice between a collocated and a staggered formulation is application-dependent.

 Spectral solvers used to be very popular in the years 1970s to early 1990s, before being replaced by finite-difference methods with the advent of parallel supercomputers that favored local methods.
-However, it was shown recently that standard domain decomposition with Fast Fourier Transforms that are local to each subdomain could be used effectively with PIC spectral methods (Jean-Luc Vay, Haber, and Godfrey 2013), at the cost of truncation errors in the guard cells that could be neglected.
-A detailed analysis of the effectiveness of the method with exact evaluation of the magnitude of the effect of the truncation error is given in (Vincenti and Vay 2016) for stencils of arbitrary order (up-to the infinite “spectral” order).
+However, it was shown recently that standard domain decomposition with Fast Fourier Transforms that are local to each subdomain could be used effectively with PIC spectral methods :cite:p:`VayJCP13`, at the cost of truncation errors in the guard cells that could be neglected.
+A detailed analysis of the effectiveness of the method with exact evaluation of the magnitude of the effect of the truncation error is given in :cite:t:`Vincenti2016a` for stencils of arbitrary order (up-to the infinite “spectral” order).

 WarpX also includes a kinetic-fluid hybrid model in which the electric field is calculated using Ohm's law instead of directly evolving Maxwell's equations.
 This